 Practice time management – This is entirely another topic which I would love to talk more about in the upcoming article.
 A few years ago, I worked for two companies, having courses from two universities and practiced a competitive sport all concurrently.
 It was…exhausting.
 But a proper planning of time management saved me.
 Let’s keep this simple – if you manage to squeeze the entire schedule into 14 hours, then you can celebrate your accomplishment as a master time manager.

 Invest in your environment – There’s a simple solution for that.
 Buy a mattress that enhances your health.
 A bed expert would love to help you in any furniture stores buying a (pricier but worthy) mattress.
 An optimal mattress will cure back pain, enhance sleep quality and reduce anxiety.
 Sounds like a good mattress is pretty vital.

 Provide yourself passive incomes – Do you know a tangible cure for brilliant sleeping quality?
 Yes, it’s called “No need to work.”
 And by that, I mean not needing to work for anyone else but yourself.
-Passive incomes are not depending on work hours, only on efforts that are (most of the times) only done once.
+Passive incomes are not depending on working hours, only on efforts that are (the most of the times) done once.
 Living off passive incomes gains you an opportunity to sleep in or even sleep all day.
 Apparently is depends on the size of your incomes.
-Nevertheless, if you had the skills, talents and knowledge to do so, your life would be deceptively easy, and you would wake up every day elated.
+Nonetheless, if you had the skills, talents and knowledge to do so, your life would be deceptively easy, and you would wake up every morning (or evening or night) elated.

-Thanks for taking time to read my article.
+Thanks for taking time reading my article.
 See you next time!